AaronAikman/JSONitor/README.markdown

 If you encounter any errors in the code, please file an issue on github: [https://github.com/AaronAikman/JSONitor/issues](https://github.com/AaronAikman/JSONitor/issues).

 ### Basic Troubleshooting
-For a fresh run, you may try deletting the JSONitorSetting.json and JSONitorHistory.json files, and running again.
+For a fresh run, you may try deleting the JSONitorSetting.json and JSONitorHistory.json files, and running again.

 ## Author